 Up with People is a global education organization that empowers young people to be positive agents of change in their communities and the world.
-Through our unique blend of music, social action, and international travel, we impact communities for the better while providing youth the knowledge and experience they need for today’s complex global environment.
+Through our unique blend of music, social action, and travel, we impact communities for the better while providing youth the knowledge and experience they need for today’s complex global environment.
 For more than 50 years Up with People has been working to break down cultural barriers and enhance understanding to help build a more hopeful, trusting and peaceful world.

 International Travel and Cultural Immersion

 Up with People stands apart from other study abroad or gap year programs in that our cast members take part in rich intercultural experiences each and every day.
 Our touring cast has an extensive international travel schedule that is combined with in-home host family stays and a cast made up of members from 15 – 20 different countries.
 This unique structure ensures intercultural learning happens through many facets of the program, every day of the tour.

 Up with People takes the concept of service and volunteerism deeper than most.
 Each week, cast members volunteer with schools and non-profit organizations to meet a community need and spark action in local community members that will continue to make an impact well beyond UWP’s visit.In fact, on average each cast member participates in 150 – 200 hours of service in a semester!
 By working directly with local citizens, together we create communities of action who understand their ability and responsibility to tend to the issues facing their cities and towns for the long term.

 - School projects at elementary schools, secondary schools and universities

 - Community clean-ups

 - Visiting patients in hospitals or other care facilities